 There are two main requirements to obtaining an H-1B visa: First, the employer must demonstrate a need for someone in a specialty occupation.
 Second, the foreign national must have the required degree –– or its equivalent –– in a subject closely related to the position.

 Further, applicants must have a job offer from a qualified U.S. employer for work to be performed in the U.S., and the applicant must be paid according to market value.
 The employer must file an attestation with the Department of Labor stating that they will pay the applicant the prevailing wage.

-Our office has successfully obtained H-1B visas for various positions, including: computer professionals, data programmers, technology officers, dieticians, electronics specialists, fashion designers, graphic designers, news writers, industrial designers, interior designers, investment analysts, market research analysts, medical technologists, social workers, teachers (kindergarten, grade school and high school), university professors, and engineers.
+Our office has successfully obtained H-1B visas for various positions, including: computer professionals, data programmers, technology officers, dieticians, electronics specialists, fashion designers, graphic designers, news writers, industrial designers, interior designers, investment analysts, market research analysts, medical technologists, social workers, teachers (kindergarten, grade school, and high school), university professors, and engineers.

-Also, there is a separate cap of an additional 20,000 H-1B visas available to foreign nationals who have earned an advanced degree from a U.S. university.
+Additionally, there is a separate cap of an additional 20,000 H-1B visas available to foreign nationals who have earned an advanced degree from a U.S. university.
 There are also a certain number of H-1B visas reserved for Citizens of Chile and the Philippines.

-Our managing attorney Karen-Lee Pollak and experienced immigration support team work with the applicant to submit the most complete and thorough petition, which emphasizes the applicant’s education, qualifications and experience.
+Our managing attorney Karen-Lee Pollak and experienced immigration support team work with the applicant to submit the most complete and thorough petition, which emphasizes the applicant’s education, qualifications, and experience.
 In addition, our attorney and experienced immigration support team know the processes and procedures to work with various government agencies to ensure the best possible outcome.
-Please contact us to discuss your Immigration Options.
+Please contact us to discuss your immigration options.